PaulSchlossmacher/soccer_analytics/README.md

 We calculated the PPDA by England for each game:
 ![alt text](https://github.com/PaulSchlossmacher/soccer_analytics/blob/main/plots/PPDA_England_by_game.png)

-And we also analysed in which areas England won the ball back most frequently:
+And we also analysed, in which areas England won the ball back most frequently:

 ![alt text](https://github.com/PaulSchlossmacher/soccer_analytics/blob/main/plots/recov_by_third_england.png)